Jig, D, Traditional Irish, also known as An Rogaire Dubh

 - Video – Martin Hayes & Dennis Cahill: An Rogaire Dubh from the album Welcome Home Again

-- Video – Banna De Dhá (Tom Morley & Hazel Ketchum): Comb Your Hair & Curl It / The White Petticoat / The Black Rogue from the album Band of Two
+- Video – Banna De Dhá (Tom Morley & Hazel Ketchum): Comb Your Hair & Curl It / The White Petticoat / The Black Rogue from the album Band of Two.
+(The Black Rogue starts at time 3:21 in this recording.)

 As always for traditional tunes, the musical notation and chords do not indicate the “right” way to play the tune, but are a useful reference.